Robotic Sorting Systems: Robot Management and Layout Design Optimization: Introduction

-To address the aforementioned challenges and achieve the system optimum, we first explore the potential of centralized control strategy for sorting robots.
-To fully utilize the global information of the robot control system, taking into account robot operational patterns, and safety distance regulations, we adopt a network-level control strategy for the online coordination of autonomous vehicles and propose a collision-free spatio-temporal path planning method for RSS.
-Compared to existing MAPF methods, it does not require high communication frequency and tight latency between the central host and each robot.
-Additionally, we derive an efficient heuristic algorithm to enhance system scalability.
-Second, building upon this control strategy, under any given system configurations, we conduct a quantitative assessment of the average travel distance of robots and the maximum throughput of the RSS.
-We introduce an estimation formula that elucidates the relationship between system performance metrics and configuration settings.
-Finally, we propose an optimization model aimed at minimizing the initial investment and average operations costs under variable demand.
-The solution includes layout design and resource allocation recommendations.
-Experiments are conducted to provide several insights about the RSS, such as the cost structure of the RSS across varying unit price conditions.
-To the best of our knowledge, this paper is among the first to incorporate the traffic issues of robots during operations into the configuration design of the RSS system.
-Our intention is to bridge operational and strategic planning in multi-robot coordination contexts, and hence contribute a comprehensive theoretical framework to support decision-making in such complex systems.
+To address the aforementioned challenges, we first explore the potential of centralized control strategy for sorting robots.
+To fully utilize global information while considering robot operational patterns and safety distance regulations, we adapt a network-level control strategy for coordinating autonomous vehicles and propose a collision-free spatio-temporal path planning method for RSS.
+An efficient heuristic algorithm is introduced to enhance the scalability.
+Second, building upon this control strategy, we derive an estimation formula for throughput in RSS given system configurations, which serves as an efficiency constraint in the planning problem.
+Finally, we propose an optimization model that aims to minimize initial investment and average operational costs under fluctuating demands.
+The solution includes layout design and resource allocation recommendations, specifically on how to adjust the number of robots and workers.
+Experiments provide insights into the cost structure of RSS under varying unit price conditions.
+To the best of our knowledge, this paper is among the first to incorporate robot traffic issues during operations into RSS configuration design.
+Our intention is to bridge operational and strategic planning in multi-robot coordination contexts, thereby contributing a comprehensive theoretical framework to support decision-making in such complex and flexible systems.